Wednesday, 20.11.2024 - Thon Hotel Bristol Stephanie, Brussels

 Session 4: How to support democracy in times of de-democratisation?
 The role of international organisations (16:00-17:30)

-Input by: Sarah Bush, University of Pennsylvania; Ivan Krastev, Institute for Human Sciences; Dan Sobovitz, Demo-Crisis Brussels; Evin Incir MEP; Tamta Mikeladze, Social Justice Center, Georgia; Sabine Fandrych, Secretary General of the Friedrich-Ebert-Stiftung
+Input by: Sarah Bush, University of Pennsylvania; Ivan Krastev, Institute for Human Sciences; Dan Sobovitz, Demo-Crisis Brussels; Tamta Mikeladze, Social Justice Center, Georgia; Sabine Fandrych, FES Secretary General; Evin Incir MEP, Sven Mikser MEP

 Closing remarks (17:30)